dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 ### Step 3 - Set the configuration files

 1. Find and rename the `dwains-theme/configs-samples` folder to `dwains-theme/configs`.
-2. Open your `configuration.yaml` file and make sure you don't have the following lines (with sublines) below the step 2 pasted code. `homeassistant:`, `lovelace:`, `frontend:` and `browser_mod:`.
+2. Open your `configuration.yaml` file and make sure you don't have the following lines (with sublines). `homeassistant:`, `lovelace:`, `frontend:` and `browser_mod:`.
 Please remove these lines.
+From your existing `configuration.yaml`.
+This is very important.
 3. Open `configuration-sample.yaml` in your root HA folder and select the text between `Copy from here` till `Copy till here` and paste this at the top of your existing `configuration.yaml` file.

 ### Step 4 - Your existing configuration